idpromnut/lechiffre/README.md

 A channel's activity is updated only when a message is posted that channel.
 The only activity that is currently tracked is a moving histogram of the number of messages that have been posted to the channel over the last 24 hours.

+### Requested Features

+- Add ability to configure commands to work in only specific channels
+- Add in roll dice + the ability to respond with the dice images